 The university's classification process is used to acquire accurate information on the duties and responsibilities of each position.
 The information provided within this questionnaire will be used as a basis upon which a proper classification (title and pay level) can be determined for new positions.
 Links to the Jobs Description Library, Jobs Specification and information about jobs descriptions are available on the Position Description webpage.

 Note: The Modified Position Questionnaire is a shortened version of the standard university questionnaire and is to be used only to assist in position development.
 Upon final approval of your grant you will be requested to complete the full Classification Questionnaire for the position.

-During this meeting we will also discuss the guidelines and schedules for advertising a vacant position and guidelines for recruiting and hiring.
-Based upon the proposed classification of the position, our office in conjunction with the Director of Affirmative Action, will estimate advertising costs, to be included/considered when proposing your grant budget.
+Human Resources will also discuss the guidelines and schedules for advertising a vacant position and guidelines for recruiting and hiring.
+Based upon the proposed classification of the position, we will estimate advertising costs, to be included/considered when proposing your grant budget.